 - Inadequate digestion

-Migraines, hormone imbalances, allergies, skin conditions and autoimmune conditions are also indicative of gut problems.
+Migraines, hormone imbalances, allergies, skin conditions and autoimmune conditions can also be indicative of gut problems.

 Modern day living exposes us to increasing levels of chemicals and toxins, further challenging the body’s systems.